Artificial SA-I and RA-I Afferents for Tactile Sensing of Ridges and Gratings

 \subsection{Experiment 1a: Response to Normal Pressure}

-This experiment was designed to understand the degree to which artificial SA-I and RA-I afferents model their natural counterparts when stimulated with a simple normal force applied by a flat surface.
-First, we consider adaption rates and compare the response of artificial type-I afferents to the firing rates of individual natural type-I afferents in several studies that use the same stimulation conditions \cite{saal3,jenmalm,mountcastle2,knibestol2}.
+This experiment was adopted to test whether the proposed artificial SA-I and RA-I afferent models resemble their natural counterparts when stimulated with a simple normal force applied by a flat surface.
+First, we consider adaption rates and compare the response of artificial type-I afferents to the firing rates of individual natural type-I afferents from several studies that use the same stimulation conditions \cite{saal3,jenmalm,mountcastle2,knibestol2}.
 Following this comparison, we consider the spatial modulation of artificial afferent responses across the entire population.
-We asses the nature of the skin dynamics to which individual artificial afferents respond and make a preliminary hypothesis about the ability for these artificial tactile channels to mediate population codes.
+We asses the nature of the skin dynamics to which individual artificial afferents respond and make an initial hypothesis about the capability of these artificial tactile channels to mediate population codes.